- The first is that life can only evolve on smaller rocky planets. If super-earths and gas giants are the usual planet-types, then life is rare.

 Someone asked me how I thought planets should be classified.
 The terms “Jovian”, “Neptunian” and “Terran” are possibly a little too specific.
 For the first two I see no problem with “J-class” and “N-class”.
 We will doubtless see some sub-divisions.
 We have observed “hot-Jupiter” and “hot-Neptune” exoplanets that are closer to their suns than the solar examples.
 Both classes cover a considerable range of mass and size.
 Planets will doubtlessly be classed by their size relative to the planets their class is named after.
 Our own solar system contains both a sub-Neptunian and a super-Neptunian planet.

 The naming of the third group is more problematic.
-Calling a celestial body “Terran” or “Earth-like” implies features other than just being a ball of rock or ice.
-Terms such as “T-class”, “Telluric”, “E-class” or even “M-class” does not solve this.
-In the above passages I have used the term “rocky” but for some of these bodies ice or metallic composition may seem more apparent.
+Calling a celestial body “Terran”, “terrestrial” or “Earth-like” implies features other than just being a ball of rock or ice.
+Terms such as “T-class”, “Telluric”, “E-class” or even “M-class” do not solve this.
+In the above passages I have used the term “rocky”, but for some of these bodies ice or metallic composition may seem more apparent.
 Given Neptunian and Jovian worlds are both described as “gas”, “solid” or “dense” may be an acceptable term for the third class.
 Unfortunately “S-class” (and T-class) is already used for a class of star and also for asteroid classification.
 Since these objects are denser than gas worlds I will use the term “Rho-class”.
 These are my personal terms for the three classes of planet and do not have any formal scientific standing, useful as they may be.
+Feel free to adopt them.

 Taxonomy of the Rho-class is likely to be more intricate, since these are the worlds mankind will be most interested in.
 You will note that I have started calling the members of the Rho-class “worlds” or “bodies” since many of its members are not strictly speaking “planets”.
 The study above included moons and dwarf planets in this class and covered objects of less than a thousandth the mass of Earth.
 It is unlikely we will be satisfied with simply classing the members of this class as “hot” or “cold”, “larger” or “smaller”.
 Detail on whether these temperatures are comfortable, tolerable or extreme will be desirable.
 The absence, presence, density and composition of an atmosphere will be relevant.
 The availability, abundance and state of any water will also be significant.
 In James White's “Sector General” series of books lifeforms were given a four-letter classification that provided information on their nature.
 It is possible that a multi-letter system might be developed for celestial objects in the third class.
 Something similar is already used for stellar classification.